 Q: Which subtypes have been identified in the USA?

-Q: Can avian influenza vaccines be used to protect people against avian influenza?
+Q: Are there vaccines available to protect people against avian influenza?

 A: Avian influenza (AI) vaccines used in poultry are developed, tested, and licensed for poultry only.
 AI vaccines for poultry should not be administered to people.
-However, AI vaccine for people, specifically H5N1 subtype, is maintained in the national stockpile for use by public health authorities, should it be necessary.
+However, an avian influenza vaccine for people, specifically the H5N1 subtype, is maintained in the national stockpile for use by public health authorities, should it be necessary.

 Q: Should I provide antivirals prophylactically for hunters?